nlharri/rest-api-express-node/README.md

 ```

 Enter `http://localhost:3000/todos/123` to the URL in a browser.

+This is just a very simple tutorial and test app to show the basics of using express routes and to return data in JSON format.

 ## What are Future Plans for this Project?
   * Enhance with further operations